MathieuNlp/mathieunlp.github.io/_pages/home.md

 Cat face generator
 ------
-I used pytorch to generate faces of cats.
+GAN models are generative models that train a generator through a discriminator in a zero sum game.
+I tried to generate cats face with a DCGAN model.

 [![](https://img.shields.io/badge/-Python-white)](#)
 [![](https://img.shields.io/badge/-Pytorch-white)](#)